-This year we continued to require employees in certain at-risk roles to complete Modern Slavery training.
-For new and existing employees, there was a tailored online training.
-Over 98% of the global employees selected for the annual training completed it.
-We also reinforced our Supplier Code of Conduct with suppliers in scope for our due diligence or audit programmes.
+This year we continued to require employees in certain at-risk roles to complete Modern Slavery training - this was mainly new employees joining the business.
+We also trained our Procurement teams through management team meetings on our Responsible Sourcing Programme.
+Finally, we reinforced our Supplier Code of Conduct with suppliers in scope through our due diligence or audit programmes.